Berlin-Brandenburg Academy of Sciences and Humanities: Modern history (1946–present)

 After World War II, what remained of the Academy wound up in the Soviet Zone of Occupation.
 Re-opened by the Russians in 1946 as the German Academy of Sciences at Berlin (Deutsche Akademie der Wissenschaften zu Berlin), it moved to the former Prussian Maritime Trade Company building on the Gendarmenmarkt in 1949.
 The Academy was renamed the Academy of Sciences of the German Democratic Republic (Akademie der Wissenschaften der DDR) or AdW in 1972, by which time it had over 400 members and 24,000 employees.
 After German reunification the AdW was dissolved in December 1991 due to its controversial role in support of the East German regime.
-In August 1992, the BBAW was reconstituted by interstate treaty between the landtags of Berlin and Brandenburg using the original model of the old Prussian Academy.
+In August 1992, the BBAW was reconstituted by an interstate treaty between the landtags of Berlin and Brandenburg using the original model of the old Prussian Academy.
 Today its headquarters are located at the former AdW building, with special projects conducted at the old Prussian Academy on the Unter den Linden.
 It also has a third office in Potsdam.